The Land Report: Land Report 100

-The 2020 Land Report 100 broke the story of Bill Gates's ownership of 242,000 acres of farmland, an amount that ranked first in the United States among private landowners.
-Overall, Gates ranked No. 49 on the 2020 Land Report 100.
+In the 2020 Land Report 100, Eric O’Keefe broke the story of Bill Gates's ownership of 242,000 acres of farmland, an amount that ranked first in the United States among private landowners.
+Overall, Gates ranked No. 43 on the 2025 Land Report 100.

 The 2021 Land Report 100 featured an in-depth interview with Red Emmerson, the founder and chairman emeritus of Sierra Pacific Industries.
-Thanks to his family's 2.33 million acres of timberland holdings in California, Oregon, and Washington, the Emmersons rank as America's leading private landowners ahead of John Malone's 2.2 million acres, the Reed family's 2.1 million acres, and Ted Turner's 2 million acres.
+Thanks to the Emmersons' 2.4 million acres of timberland holdings in California, Oregon, and Washington, the family ranks as America's leading private landowners ahead of John Malone's 2.2 million acres and Ted Turner's 2 million acres.

 Deals of the Year

 Each year in its spring issue, The Land Report recognizes a single landmark transaction as the Land Report Deal of the Year.
 Additional transactions highlighting farmland, ranchland, timberland, and other land types are also featured.
-Examples of Deals of the Year include Florida’s Bluffs of Saint Teresa, Utah’s Wasatch Peak Ranch, California’s Dangermond Preserve, and Texas’s Waggoner Ranch.
+Examples of Deals of the Year include Florida's Bluffs of Saint Teresa, Utah's Wasatch Peak Ranch, California's Dangermond Preserve, and Texas's Waggoner Ranch.

 Best Brokerages

 The Land Report annually surveys US land brokerages to ascertain the total value of self-reported domestic land sales through traditional brokerage.
 The totals exclude commercial, industrial, and residential assets, unless those assets were a component of a more valuable land asset.
-In 2020, the brokerages that reported the highest level of commissionable sales — in excess of $1 billion — included Cushman & Wakefield Land Advisory Group, Hall and Hall, LandVest, Mossy Oak Properties, United Country Real Estate, and Whitetail Properties.
+The magazine’s Top Auction Houses survey, which also runs annually in the spring issue, features summaries of the total value of self-reported domestic land sales by leading US auction houses.